MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-card-gallery.md

 > - This is a preview feature.
 > - [!INCLUDE [preview-tags](../includes/cc-preview-features-definition.md)]

-To add a Card gallery:
+To add a card gallery:

 1. Open the [design studio](use-design-studio.md) to edit the content and components of the site.